Frequently asked questions relating to Platform transfer of equity

-Caveats to be read in in addition to the above Platform transfer of equity Questions and Answers :
+Important warnings to consider in conjunction with the above Platform transfer of equity Advice :

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Platform conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, provisions in the lease may require that you obtain the consent of the freeholder.
-If such terms are not adhered to you may be in violation of your covenants under the lease.
+If your property is leasehold, provisions in the lease may require that you have a license to do so from the landlord.
+If such conditions are not complied with you may be in breach of the lease.
 This could potentially result in the freeholder taking enforcement action against you.